The 17 Most Famous Paintings at the Louvre

 The Rape of the Sabine Women is possibly the most famous story in Roman history other than the murder of Julius Caesar.
 Poussin’s version of it is a testament to the artists’ love for Rome and one of the most famous versions of the scene ever painted.

 The Romans had a shortage of women and none of the nearby tribes would assimilate out of fear of the Romans growing too strong.
-Romulus, first King of Rome, decided to throw a party and invite the nearby tribes which were heavily attended by the Sabine people.
-On Romulus’s signal, who is painted with a red cape and gold armor, the Romans abducted the Sabine women to become their wives.
+Romulus, the first King of Rome, decided to throw a party and invite the nearby tribes, which were heavily attended by the Sabine people.
+On Romulus’s signal, who is painted with a red cape and gold armor, the Romans abducted the Sabine women to take them for their wives.

 This harsh mentality would become intertwined with Roman pragmatism throughout the empire’s growth.
 Right or wrong, they took what they needed and made up for it later.
 Poussin captures this all beautifully in Italian Renaissance fashion.